-On assignment as a national reporter and anchor, Susy has gone on patrol with the U.S. Army in Haiti, bartered for a camel in Cairo and sailed on the Sea of Galilee in Israel.
+An anchor and reporter with national and international experience, Susan Roesgen has gone on assignment with the U.S. Army in Haiti, bartered for a camel in Cairo, and sailed on the Sea of Galilee in Israel.

 After several years in local television, Susan became the co-host of “National Geographic Today,” a news and cultural affairs television program broadcast internationally from National Geographic headquarters in Washington, D.C. in 2001.
 Her reporting included a multi-part series in Egypt featuring Egyptian archaeologist Zahi Hawass, a report on the raising of a Civil War submarine in Charleston, and in-depth interviews with Bob Ballard, who discovered the Titanic, and Jane Goodall, world-renowned conservationist.

 Returning to New Orleans in 2002, Susan joined public radio station WWNO and became a freelance reporter for NPR’s “All Things Considered,” “Morning Edition,” and other NPR programs.
 In 2003, she also started reporting and anchoring part-time for WGNO-TV.